 How to book me

-Happy to answer any questions.
+Let’s get started!
+I’m happy to answer any questions.
 It’s one way I can learn more about what people are looking for and what their concerns are.
 I’m inexpensive because I’m not greedy.
 I like to perform.
 My prices are even more affordable for government and charity events.
+And really, if you’re from the CIA or IRS or even the NSA, please get in touch with me about a show.
 Email Shaun (at) Brain Champagne dot com, or call or text me at (914) it’s-funny (914) 487-3866.